Marshall Township’s Trails System provides a variety of exercise and exploration options. Look for our trailhead markers throughout the Township.

 The trails vary in material types and width to accommodate all users:

-UPDATE: At its November 20 public meeting, the Marshall Township Board of Supervisors voiced its support for future trails and sidewalks when it adopted the Pedestrian Network Master Plan and the Commodore Perry Regional Trail Plan.
+In November 2017, the Marshall Township Board of Supervisors voiced its support for future trails and sidewalks when it adopted the Pedestrian Network Master Plan and the Commodore Perry Regional Trail Plan.
 The purpose of the Master Plan is to provide a comprehensive pedestrian network that will link Marshall Township’s parks, natural areas, neighborhoods, business districts, schools, and adjacent municipalities.